d2l-ai/d2l-en/chapter_introduction/index.md

 about house prices, pollution, crime, location, education, and salaries, can we discover how they are related simply based on empirical data?
-The fields concerned with *causality* and *probabilistic graphical models* address this problem.
+The fields concerned with *causality* and *probabilistic graphical models* tackle such questions.
 * Another important and exciting recent development in unsupervised learning is the advent of *generative adversarial networks*.
 These give us a procedural way to synthesize data,